HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### Landmarks

 Landmarks help structure a web page into distinct thematic regions, facilitating easier navigation for users of assistive technologies.
 For instance, a [rotor menu](https://www.afb.org/blindness-and-low-vision/using-technology/cell-phones-tablets-mobile/apple-ios-iphone-and-ipad-2) can help navigate between different page landmarks, while [skip links](https://webaim.org/techniques/skipnav/) can direct users to specific landmarks, such as `<main>`.
 Landmarks can be defined using various HTML5 elements.
-This semantic structure can also be applied with Web Accessibility Initiative – Accessible Rich Internet Applications (ARIA)’s [landmark roles](https://www.w3.org/TR/WCAG20-TECHS/ARIA11.html).
+This semantic structure can also be applied with Web Accessibility Initiative – Accessible Rich Internet Applications (ARIA)'s [landmark roles](https://www.w3.org/TR/WCAG20-TECHS/ARIA11.html).
 However, it's best to use native HTML5 elements whenever possible, in line with [ARIA's first rule](https://www.a11y-collective.com/blog/the-first-rule-for-using-aria/).

 Although ARIA landmarks have traditionally been only visible to screen reader users, some sites are beginning to use tools like this [open source SkipTo script](https://github.com/paypal/skipto) which aggregates headings, and landmarks into a page-specific table of contents.
-Exposing the document structure to the user helps everyone’s comprehension.
+Exposing the document structure to the user helps everyone's comprehension.
 SkipTo delivers what really should be basic browser functionality.
 This goes beyond the skip links that are discussed in a later section.

 | *element\_type* | SUM of element\_pct | SUM of role\_pct | SUM of both\_pct |
 | :---- | ----- | ----- | ----- |